Flux cost functions and optimal metabolic states: Metabolic optimality problems

-In our search for optimal flows in FCM assume that each flow is realised by its own optimal enzyme profile.
-However, cells may sometimes not be able to adapt their enzyme levels, for example on very short time scales.
-Anticipating fast, unpredictable metabolic changes, the cell may provide sufficient, constant enzyme levels for various possible (or likely) situations, and then inhibit enzymes, whenever needed, by phosphorylation.
-In \cite{nfbd:16}, we showed that this problem -- finding an optimal enzyme profile that will suffice to realise a finite set of flux distributions -- can be formulated as a convex optimality problem.
-Here we consider a slightly different scenario: we assume that the cell has already chosen an enzyme profile, not matter how, and needs to realise a flow with a \emph{maximal flux benefit} (e.g.~a maximal biomass production, or a maximal substance conversion), where the enzymes may be inhibited.
-What is the optimal flow, the optimal metabolite profile, and the optimal profile of enzyme activities?
-To model such a scenario, we consider a optimality problem in which the equality
+When predicting optimal {\flow}s, we usually assume that cells can choose, for each {\flow}, the best possible enzyme profile.
+However, a cell may not be able to adjust its enzyme levels, at least not very quickly.
+To be prepared for fast, unpredictable changes, cells may employ express proteins preemptively: they produce enzyme for various possible situations and inhibit them posttranslationally.
+In \cite{nfbd:16}, we showed that this problem -- finding an enzyme profile that can realise a given number of flux distributions, and optimising this profile for minimal cost -- can be formulated as a convex optimality problem.
+Here we consider a different scenario: we assume that the enzyme profile is given and that the cell needs to find a flux mode, realisable with these enzymes, that maximises the flux benefit (e.g.~biomass production or substance conversion), where enzymes may be inhibited.
+What is the maximal possible flux benefit, the optimal metabolite profile, and what are the resulting enzyme activities in this case?